LorenzoValente3/Deep-Learning-Models/README.md

 Implementation of _Deep Convolutional Generative Adversarial Network_ with a custom training loop that aims at generating Polynomial data samples.

 #### Model
-A different implementation of the same DCGAN Model as before.
+A different implementation of the  _DCGAN model_.
-In this case, the *generator* and *discriminator* models are tailored on a different dataset with different image sizes.
+In this case, the *generator* and *discriminator* models are adapted on a different dataset with different image sizes, as previously [described](#datasets).
-The main difference with the previous implementation is the custom training function.
-In fact, in this implementation, we loop the training step over the epochs and the losses are computed through the in-built function `model.train_on_batch` of the _models_ defined.
+The main difference with the previous implementation is the custom training function: we use the in-built *model.train_on_batch* method from the _models_ defined beforehand, and then we loop the training step over the epochs and compute the losses.

 #### Results
-Below the generated images after 1000 epochs and the original dataset are shown.
+Below are shown the generated images after 1000 epochs and the original dataset as well.
-The generator and discriminator training losses stored during the training process are plotted as well.
+The generator and discriminator training losses stored during the training process are plots.
-For this latter plot, we can see that no proper equilibrium between generator and discriminator losses is reached, due to the great fluctuation in the discriminator values.
+Due to the large fluctuations in the discriminator values, we can not observe an equilibrium between generator and discriminator losses.
 This result suggests that this implementation needs to be improved.

 <p align="center">